Kurume Ramen: The Origin of Tonkotsu Ramen

 Image: tabelog.com

-The originator of Tonkotsu ramen still exists in the city of Kurume.
-The name of the ramen shop is “Nankin Senryo (南京千両)”, which was opened in 1937.
+The originator of Tonkotsu Ramen still exists in the city of Kurume, whose name is “Nankin Senryo (南京千両)” opened in 1937.

-After that, from the city Kurume, the Kurume-style Tonkotsu ramen was introduced to the local areas of the Kyushu district except for Kagoshima Prefecture and influenced their local ramens.
+From there, the Kurume-style Tonkotsu Ramen was introduced to other local areas of the Kyushu except for Kagoshima Prefecture and influenced their local ramen.

 Open: 11:30 to 22:00